maveryjr/sparka-base-ohfixit/.github/instructions/memory.instruction.md

 - Wired `HealthCheckDashboard` into chat page with onFixIssue handler calling the new API.
 - Added unit test for health auto-fix route.
  - Observed repository-wide TypeScript type errors in unrelated areas; new changes do not introduce additional errors.
+ - Refactored `lib/ai/tools/ohfixit/guide-steps.ts` to remove all hardcoded issue patterns (e.g., printer/drive mapping).
+Guide steps are now generated dynamically via AI (`generateObject`) against `GuidePlanSchema`, with normalization and a robust fallback.
+This aligns with the preference to keep troubleshooting logic model-driven rather than rule-based.

 ### New or Changed Files
 - `lib/ohfixit/health-fix-map.ts` – conservative mapping and `HealthFixRequestSchema`.